DevKiDCosmo/Moo/docs/basics.md

-# Basic Operation for Calculation
+# Basic Operation for Calculation (Draft and Notes)

 > Basics of mathematical operations that can be performed directly or require function calls.
 > No formular or complex equation is needed, just the basic operations.